Portraits T-U-V

 Ardgillan Castle, Balbriggan, February 2022. © Jennifer Winder-Baggot, www.irishhistorichouses.com

-Edward Richard had no children so was succeeded by his brother Captain Basil Taylour’s son, Basil Richard Henry Osgood Taylour.
-He sold Ardgillan.
+Since Edward Richard had no children he was succeeded by his brother Thomas’s son, Richard.
+It was Richard who sold Ardgillan.

 The library of Ardgillan Castle. © Jennifer Winder-Baggot, www.irishhistorichouses.com